ericoporto/fgmk/docs/Markdown/Specification/Specification.md

 - `World`: describes the initial states of the environment.

     - `initLevel` : the key name of the level the player chara begins.
 This is the first map you see after the start screen.

+## items.json

+The file that describes items, all items here can be added to the player inventory by using the action addItem('ITEMKEYNAME') or removed by using the action dropItem('ITEMKEYNAME').
+When referencing an item, the actions will always use ITEMKEYNAME, which must be composed of only alphanumeric characters and no spaces.

+    {
+    "Items": {
+        "ITEMKEYNAME1":{
+                    "name": null,
+                    "equipable": false,
+                    "statMod": null,
+                    "usable": false,
+                    "action": null,
+                    "effect": null,
+                    "reusable": false,
+                    "unique": false,
+                    "description": false,
+                    "category": null,
+                    "icon": null
+                 },
+        "ITEMKEYNAME2":{
+                ...
+                }
+                ...
+        }
+    }

+The file must have a top level statement `Items`, which will start a dictionary containing the items.
+Items are referenced by their key names.
+You can define how many different items as you like.

+Each item then can have one of the following fields defined along.
+Above are the default values for all fields.
+All fields of an item is optional, so you can only include what is necessary to describe that item.

+- `name` : if this field is not provided, the engine will fill this field with the value of the ITEMKEYNAME instead.
+Whenever the name of the item is shown to the player in the game interface, it will be taken from here.

+- `equipable` : if this field is provided and has the value true, this item will have an option to equip it, and a property `equiped=false`.
+If you select equip,
+the value of `equiped` will be set to `true`.
+Also, if the item has a `statMod`, it will be applied.
+An item should not be `equipable` and `usable` at the same time.

+- `statMod` : provides how the item modify the stats of the Hero who equips it.
+If this field is provided, it must contain the dict below:

+    - `{"st": INT,  "dx": INT,  "iq": INT }`

+    - `st` : how this item modify the Hero `st` attribute.

+    - `dx` : how this item modify the Hero `dx` attribute.

+    - `iq` : how this item modify the Hero `iq` attribute.

+    - You only need to specify the attributes that are modified.
+For example, `{"st":1}` is a valid value of `statMod`.

+- `usable` : if this field is provided and is true, the person playing will have see an option in the inventory to **use** this item.
+When the person selects this option, three things happen: applies the item `effect` if available, then it's actions are placed in the engine buffer and at last, if the item doesn't have the property `reusable` set to true, it's dropped.

+- `effect` : an effect is a useful way of describing simple `usable` items.
+If it is specified, it must accompany the dictionary below:

+    - `{"atr":st/iq/dx/null,"basep":INT,"plus":INT,"effect":[EFFECTNAME,...]}`

+        - an effect generates a value of points from a dice roll n times and sum the value of `plus`.
+The n value is `basep` plus the item user's attribute `atr`.

+        - the number of poins is then passed to effect, that is a list containing a effect.
+These can be any of:

+            - `hpup` : adds to the item user's hp.

+            - more effects are going to be specified as the project evolves.

+    - example : `{"dl":0,"basep":0,"plus":10,"effect":["hpup"]}`

+- `action` : the effect is useful to generally describing battle relevant items, but sometimes you need a more complex item.
+This can usually be accomplished with action, that can contain a list of actions and parameters that are placed on the engine buffer when the item is used.

+- `reusable` : if this field is specified and is `true`, using the item doesn't cause it to be dropped.

+- `unique` : you can't have more than one of this item, also it can't be purposely dropped by the player.
+Unique items are usually meaningful to the storyline of the game.

+- `description` : a string containing the description of the item, think on the description as the shortest as possible sentence that you could say about the item by looking at it.

+- `category` : the item category is a single word (alphanumeric without spaces) string.
+The recommended values are `consumable`, `collectible`, `weapon` and `armor`.
+You could specify other values for your particular game implementation, but you must support these.
+They are only useful for filtering the inventory or comparing.

+- `icon` : if specified, it is an integer specifying in the `printer.png` which 64x64 pixel image should be used to draw the item in the menu.